Robustness and Generalization for Metric Learning: Abstract

 \section{Abstract}

-Metric learning has attracted a lot of interest over the last decade, but little work has been done about the generalization ability of such methods.
-In this paper, we address this issue by proposing an adaptation of the notion of algorithmic robustness, previously introduced by Xu and Mannor in classic supervised learning, to derive generalization bounds for metric learning.
-We also show that a weak notion of robustness is a necessary and sufficient condition to generalize, justifying that it is fundamental for metric learning.
-We provide some illustrative examples of our approach on a large class of existing algorithms. \textbf{Keywords:} Metric learning, Algorithmic robustness, Generalization bounds.
+Metric learning has attracted a lot of interest over the last decade, but the generalization ability of such methods has not been thoroughly studied.
+In this paper, we introduce an adaptation of the notion of algorithmic robustness (previously introduced by Xu and Mannor) that can be used to derive generalization bounds for metric learning.
+We further show that a weak notion of robustness is in fact a necessary and sufficient condition for a metric learning algorithm to generalize.
+To illustrate the applicability of the proposed framework, we derive generalization results for a large family of existing metric learning algorithms, including some sparse formulations that are not covered by previous results. \textbf{Keywords:} Metric learning, Algorithmic robustness, Generalization bounds.